Survey Results: Global Wellness Institute’s Spa Consultant Survey

 by Lisa Starr and Michelle Cusanno

 With over 121,000 (Global Wellness Economy Monitor – January 2017) spas in the world, you can rest assured that many of them benefited from the guidance of a spa consultant at some point in their development and operations process.
-But the spa consultant is a bit of an invisible guiding force; spa consultants don’t get their name over the door of the business, and once a property is up and running they are all but gone and forgotten, on to the next project.
+But the spa consultant is a bit of an invisible guiding force.
+Spa consultants don’t get their name over the door of the business, and once a property is up and running, they are all but gone and forgotten, on to the next project.

-Spa consulting is a highly specialized profession, and while there are several hundred full-time spa consultants in the world, they all have different capabilities and experience.
+Spa consulting is a highly specialized profession.
+While there are several hundred full-time spa consultants in the world, they all have different capabilities and experience.
 Spa consultants do not share a specific college degree or certification or have their own association, but many of the global spa consultants have come together under the Global Wellness Institute’s Consulting Initiative.
 The Initiative aims to showcase the skills and abilities of spa consultants, and to give the consultants themselves a forum to share ideas and resources.
 While in general, they are all competitors, they also tend to work alone or in very small groups, and many have appreciated the opportunity to band together as a community that the Initiative has provided.

 One goal of the Initiative has been to define the work that consultants do and to provide some basic framework for these activities for those who may benefit, such as real estate developers and owners, hoteliers, and entrepreneurs.
 Toward that end, the Initiative recently conducted a survey of its members in order to learn more about the size and scope of spa consulting globally and to gain some insight into the career path that can be shared with those who are interested in the field.